chathhorn/structured-text/README.md

   ```shell
   $ sudo apt install haskell-stack
   ```

   2. Clone this repo:
   ```shell
   $ git clone git@code.ornl.gov:defcon-scada/structured-text.git
   ```

   3. Enter the repo:
   ```shell
   $ cd structured-text
   ```

-  4. This step will take a while the first time, as it'll install Haskell and all the build dependencies as well.
-Build and install:
+  4. Build and install:
   ```shell
   $ stack install
   ```
+  This step will take a while the first time, as it'll install Haskell and all the build dependencies as well.

-  5. Add `stack`'s default executable deployment directory to `$PATH` (also consider adding this `~/.bashrc` to persist it across sessions):
+  5. Add `stack`'s default executable deployment directory to `$PATH`:
   ```shell
   $ export PATH=$HOME/.local/bin:$PATH
   ```
+  Also consider adding this to `~/.bashrc`.

 # Testing

 To run the unit tests: